Things to Know When Planting Hydrangeas

 Trader Joes, Whole Foods, they know what a girl likes best – FLOWERS!
 It seems that no matter what time of year, they like to give us the good stuff: hydrangeas and greenery.
 Mix up a beautiful bouquet of the two and you’ve got yourself an instagram worthy match made in garden heaven.
-Whenever I drive (the 2.5 hour trek) into my nearest shop I ask the florist for a bucket of water, and stock up.
+Whenever I drive (the 2.5 hour trek) into my nearest shop I ask the florist for a bucket of water, stock up, and create my own arrangements.
 For those of us who aren’t lucky enough to have a hydrangea bearing surrogate near us, there’s plenty of hope!
 Hydrangeas are some of the most hardy plants growing in a wide array of garden zones.

 Some things to know:

 - There are 23 species of hydrangeas, but only 5 are widely available in the US.
 The species you see at the florist is named: Hydrangea macrophylla and will grow up to a zone 6 hardiness.

 - Panicle Hydrangea (H. paniculata) is the most cold tolerant, and will grown in zones 4-7 at 10-15 feet tall!

 - Looking for a beautiful vine?
 Climbing hydrangea grow from zones 4-7 and can grow (slowly) up to 80 square feet!

 - Use rooting powder on fresh cuttings to multiply your plant without having to pay for one.